I may earn a commission from the affiliate links on this site. Learn more›

 I have read many support threads on forums with many users dealing with the same problem.

 What is the deal here, Alesis?
 Are we ever going to see a fix?

 One of my primary reasons for purchasing the Strike kit was to have the ability to record drums in a quiet setting.
 It is absolutely frustrating trying to make this kit work properly.

 Most drum modules don’t sound great to my ears, including the Strike and even the TD-50.
 That being said, these two modules are what I would consider acceptable.
 I promise I’m done being an audio snob.

 Pros of the Strike Pro

 Being that Pro is in the name, this kit is targeted at the professional-level consumer.
-If you’re a first time buyer and drummer, this most likely isn’t the kit for you.
+If you’re a first

 I love the look and feel of the kit overall.
 It gives me all the features of a top-level electronic kit at a big fraction of the price.
 The solid chrome rack, which I haven’t mentioned yet, is also very durable and looks great.

 The sound quality is subjective, being how snobby I am about it, but I’m able to look past this since it is an electronic kit after all.